THELAZYKING/100-Days-of-JavaScript/README.md

-This is the index of 100 Days oF JavaScript
+This is the index of 100 Days of JavaScript

 ## What is it?